18lyb12/proby/README.md

 ## Issues
-- Please open new threads or address all questions to xiyue.wang.scu@gmail.com or biyuezhu@hospital.cqmu.edu.cn.
+- Please open new threads or address all questions to biyuezhu@hospital.cqmu.edu.cn or  xiyue.wang.scu@gmail.com.

 ## License
 proby is made available under the GPLv3 License and is available for non-commercial academic purposes.